zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/WidgetFactory.md

 ### Grid(`System.Data.DataView`)
-Creates a new !:Kendo.Mvc.UI.Grid{T} bound to a DataView.
+Creates a new 1 bound to a DataView.

 #### Parameters